Betsy DeVos And The High-Stakes Standoff Over Student Loan Forgiveness

 The department revised the rule earlier this year for future borrower defense claims, which student advocates say would make it incredibly difficult for new borrowers to prove they were defrauded.
 Under the revised rule, "a school engaging in misrepresentation alone will not be sufficient for a successful claim."

 Instead, borrowers will need to "demonstrate that institutions made misrepresentations with knowledge of its false, misleading, or deceptive nature or with reckless disregard."
-In short, each borrower will need to prove not only that they were given incorrect information about a school's performance — but that a school intentionally lied to them.
+In short, each borrower will need to prove not only that they were given incorrect information about a school's performance, but that a school intentionally lied to them.

 "Nobody has access to evidence of college recruiters' state of mind," says attorney Toby Merrill, "and, by adding that requirement, the department precludes anyone from meeting this new standard."